mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/attributes.md

 | --- | --- | --- | --- |
 | 1 MB | 1 GB | 2 GB | 128 TB or limited by hard disk of server |

-<sup><small>[2]</small></sup> Internally,Mendix allows you to assign values outside the integer range to Integer attributes as they are represented as Integer/Long.
-If you assign a value outside the permitted values for an integer, you will get an error when you commit the object.
+<sup><small>[2]</small></sup> Internally, Mendix always uses a long integer, but you will get an error if you assign a value outside the permitted values for an integer to an integer attribute.

 **Example**